bahmutov/next-update/README.md

 # next-update v0.5.3

-> Tests if module's dependencies can be updated to latest version
+> Tests if module's dependencies can be updated to the newer version without breaking the tests

 [![NPM][next-update-icon] ][next-update-url]